Telofy/precise-altruism/README.md

     python3 bootstrap.py
     bin/buildout

+You may have to run `bin/buildout` twice if it can’t download the NLTK data on the first run when `bin/python` does not yet exist.

 ## Running the Manual Classification

 See the usage message with the `--help` option for explanations.
 Here an example.